DeltaDDN/minecraft-auto-fisher/README.md

 1. Fetch the "fishing.exe" file from Releases
 2. Double click the downloaded file
 3. Turn on subtitles in Minecraft and make sure language is English
+4. Set Gui Size to '2' or muck about with the window size until it starts working
-4. Start fishing - it will continue automatically
+5. Start fishing - it will continue automatically
-5. Press `F12` to quit the program
+6. Press `F12` to quit the program

 ## How to use with Python (advanced)